I am not alone in loathing Richard Epstein’s book — March 6, 2010

 Perhaps this is unfair to Epstein, and is based on my not having given the book enough of a shot to have gotten far into it.
 In that case I blame Epstein.
 Whom is he trying to convince with his book?
 If it’s libertarians, then he has the right idea: begin the book by discoursing on the power of negative rights (freedom to contract without interference, basically).
 If he’s trying to convince those of us who want to raise the level of the poor, on the other hand, then he’s not speaking our language.
 His book is one of those dour, dryly theoretical books that declares — sadly, of course, ever so sadly, with condescension to those benighted souls who think government can help people — the futility of trying to help anyone out.
 This is an Axiom.
 Another of his Axioms is that voluntary exchange between two people is always win-win.
 Either there’s a lot hidden under the word “voluntary,” or I suspect drug addicts would have something to say about that.
 Yet if you take it as an Axiom that all exchange is win-win, it follows that even addicts benefit from the transaction; thus follows the idea of “rational addiction.”
 This would sound insane if it came from anyone but an economist.

 Epstein has his axioms and I have mine.
 My first axiom would declare that the futility of a government program is an empirical question, not to be settled by theoretical arguments about negative or positive rights.
-My book [book: Mortal Peril] (I would drop Epstein’s question mark) would try to answer the following question: if positive rights, ensured at government gunpoint, are such a bad thing, then why has almost every advanced industrial economy instituted guaranteed health care as a right of citizenship?
+My book Mortal Peril (I would drop Epstein’s question mark) would try to answer the following question: if positive rights, ensured at government gunpoint, are such a bad thing, then why has almost every advanced industrial economy instituted guaranteed health care as a right of citizenship?
 I would look at the relation — if there is one — between economic inequality and economic growth.

 One thing I wouldn’t do is wave my hands at the economic scarcity problem — infinite wants, they tell us, and finite resources — and declare that this proves the impossibility of health care for all.
 I would look, for instance, at the actual cost of preventing cholera in a developing nation, or the cost of providing free lunch to every American schoolchild, or the costs and benefits of getting iodized salt into the bodies of children who would otherwise develop goiter.
 We’re not talking about getting a BMW into the garage of every poverty-stricken African (or giving every African a garage, for that matter).